 You can eat at the beachfront restaurant here even if you are not a guest.

-It is one of the best places for lunch on Tulum beach when spending the day on the public beach in Tulum (Playa Pescadores).
+It is one of the best places for lunch on Tulum beach if you spend the day on the public beach (Playa Pescadores).

 The menu is packed with fresh seafood and Mexican dishes and doesn’t disappoint!
 We had tuna tostadas and fish tacos here with the turquoise blue Caribbean as our view.